jinghuazhao/FM-pipeline/README.md

 ### --- GWAS summary statistics ---

-The input will be GWAS summary statistics described at https://github.com/jinghuazhao/SUMSTATS, in line with joint/conditional analysis by GCTA involving chromosomal positions.
+The input will be GWAS summary statistics described at the SUMSTATS repository, https://github.com/jinghuazhao/SUMSTATS, in line with joint/conditional analysis by GCTA involving chromosomal positions.

 ### --- Reference panel ---